virajUI/Documentation/README.md

-# test1
-delete after use
+# Share doc view only